Original Date: 4/21/2009 * Last Revision Effective: 5/27/2026

 The college is fully committed to ensuring the responsible and ethical treatment of any human subjects involved in research, whether conducted by college students or employees directly, or in partnership with others on or off campus It is the policy of this college to review these activities through an institutional review board (IRB).

-To implement this policy, the college will establish and maintain an institutional review board (IRB) under the leadership of the associate vice president of effectiveness and strategic planning or his/her designee who will serve as the appointed compliance officer for the purpose of reviewing and monitoring all proposed and ongoing activities, as defined above.
-The purpose of the IRB is to minimize the risks of injury to human subjects and to insure maximum protection for the rights and welfare of subjects.
-Operating guidelines of the IRB shall be consistent with the “Belmont Report” regarding ethical principles and guidelines for research involving human subjects, published in 1979 by The National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
+To implement this policy, the college will establish and maintain an institutional review board (IRB) under the leadership of the executive director of effectiveness, research, and analytics or designee who will serve as the appointed compliance officer for the purpose of reviewing and monitoring all proposed and ongoing activities, as defined above.
+The purpose of the IRB is to minimize the risks of injury to human subjects and to ensure maximum protection for the rights and welfare of subjects.
+Operating guidelines of the IRB shall be consistent with the “Belmont Report” regarding ethical principles and guidelines for research involving human subjects, published in 1979 by The National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research and the U.S. Department of Health and Human Services regulations for the protection of human subjects (45CFR 46).

 Definitions